Brian Dooreck MD

 What causes Crohn's disease?

-Genes may play a role in making people more susceptible to Crohn's as individuals who have a family history of the disease are more likely to have it.
+Genes may make people more susceptible to Crohn's, as individuals with a family history of the disease are more likely to have it.
 However, most individuals with Crohn's do not have a family history, leading experts to believe the immune system may play a key role in its occurrence.
 Exposure to a virus or bacterium in the gut may result in an abnormal immune response.
 This irregular response may target cells in the digestive tract when attempting to fend off invading organisms, which then causes Crohn's disease.
 Currently, no specific virus or bacterium has been declared the causative agent.

 What are the symptoms of Crohn's disease?